actualbudget/docs/docs/getting-started/envelope-budgeting.md

 You should not really have a deficit in your budget, so you exercise the **Flexibility** principle by reducing money from one of the other categories.
-You do not want to use your savings - as this is a **Goal**. *Dining out* is not essential so you move 5 from *Available Week 2* into *Gifts*, adding to the existing $ 5.
+You do not want to use your savings - as this is a **Goal**. *Dining out* is not essential so you move 5 from *Available Week 2* into *Gifts*.
+These additional $ 5 will be added to the existing $ 5.
 This will make the total available equal to the $ 10 spending.

 ### Updated week 3 availability